ozwillo/ozwillo-doc/_includes/3-provisioning.md

 Content-Type: application/json;charset=UTF-8
 </pre>

-This scheme allows sharing the same destruction URI and secret among several instances, but Ozwillo also supports having separate destruction URI and secret for each instance.
+Similarly to status changes, this scheme allows sharing the same destruction URI and secret among several instances, but Ozwillo also supports having separate destruction URI and secret for each instance.
 See more on how to check if this request reliably comes from Ozwillo depending on [verifying the signature](#ref-hmac-signature).

 ##### Request body